EC Kitzbühel

 EC Kitzbuhel is a professional ice hockey team in Kitzbühel, Austria.

 History

-The club was founded in 1910.
+EC Kitzbuhel was founded in 1910.
+The club competed at the Spengler Cup in 1965, with Derek Holmes as the tournament's most valuable player.

 From 1965–1973, Kitzbuhel played in the Erste Bank Eishockey Liga, the top level of ice hockey in Austria.
 In their eight seasons there, the club never finished higher than third place, and in 1973, they were relegated to the Austrian Oberliga.
 In the 2014–15 season, the club joined the Inter-National League.
 After the dissolution of the competition, the club joined the Alps Hockey League for the 2016–17 season.